dodona-edu/dodona-edu.github.io/en/references/tested/json/index.md

 - `applyRounding`: Apply rounding when comparing text as floats.
 - `roundTo`: Precision of floating points when rounding numbers.
 Mandatory option when rounding is applied.

-### ProgrammedEvaluator
+### ProgrammedOracle

-A `ProgrammedEvaluator` object contains all the necessary information to use a custom evaluator for values that works independent of the programming language of the submission.
+A `ProgrammedOracle` object contains all the necessary information to use a custom oracle for values that works independent of the programming language of the submission.

 ::: tip Hint
-For performance reasons, we strongly recommend implementing custom evaluators in Python if this is an option.
+For performance reasons, we strongly recommend implementing custom oracles in Python if this is an option.
-If the programmed evaluator is implemented in Python, it is executed in the same process as TESTed and no language barriers need to be crossed.
+If the programmed oracle is implemented in Python, it is executed in the same process as TESTed and no language barriers need to be crossed.

-Context switching between the TESTed core and a programmed evaluator comes with an overhead for starting new processes, compilation, and serializing and deserializing values and function calls.
+Context switching between the TESTed core and a programmed oracle comes with an overhead for starting new processes, compilation, and serializing and deserializing values and function calls.
 :::

-For example, using a programmed evaluator for the return value:
+For example, using a programmed oracle for the return value:

 ```json
 {